 In September 2013, the planning permission was granted to construct an all-timber chapel for Belarusian Catholic Mission of Byzantine rite, within its grounds in leafy Woodside Park, North London.
 In December 2016, in the year of the tragic anniversary of the Chernobyl nuclear disaster, which affected 1/3 of the territory of the Republic of Belarus, our church was finally built and consecrated.
-It bears the name of the Holy Hierarch Cyril of Turau and All the Patron Saints of the Belarusian People and is a memorial to the victims of Chernobyl.
+It bears the name of the Holy Hierarch Cyril of Turau and All the Patron Saints of the Belarusian People like a very few other Belarusian churches (Orthodox) left in the Western world and is a memorial to the victims of Chernobyl.

-The history of the Belarusian (White-Ruthenian, Byelorussian) Catholic Mission of the Byzantine-Slavonic Rite however dates back to more than six decades.
+The history of the Belarusian (initially called in English White-Ruthenian, then Byelorussian) Catholic Mission of the Byzantine-Slavonic Rite however dates back to more than six decades.
 The year of 1947 saw the founding of the Mission in London with agreement from the then Roman Catholic Diocese of Westminster.
 It is one of the very few Catholic Churches of Eastern Rite in the UK.

-Historically there was an established Belarusian community in London, following the WWII their numbers were swelled when Belarusian soldiers in the Polish divisions were demobilised and were reluctant to return to their homeland due to the onset of the Cold War and the creation of the Iron Curtain.
+Historically there was an established community of White-Ruthenian ex-pats in London.
+Following the WWII their numbers swelled when Belarusian soldiers of the Polish corp were demobilised and were reluctant to return to their homeland due to the onset of the Cold War and the creation of the Iron Curtain.

-Prior to the partitions of Polish-Lithuanian Commonwealth in the late 18th century, the Belarusians were predominantly Greek Catholics (must not be confused with the Russian/Greek Orthodox) and were subsequently persecuted by the Tsarist Regime, with the practice of their language and religion being forbidden.
-The Greek Catholic Church could never re-gain the status she once enjoyed, even After their nation was finally subsumed into the U.S.S.R in the early 20th century,
+Prior to the partitions of Polish-Lithuanian Commonwealth in the late 18th century, the Belarusians were predominantly Graeco-Catholics or Uniates (must not be confused with the Russian/Greek Orthodox) and were subsequently persecuted by the Tsarist Regime, with the practice of their language and religion being forbidden.
+The Uniate Church could never re-gain the status she once enjoyed, especially after their nation was finally subsumed into the atheist U.S.S.R in the early 20th century,

 The new church sits surrounded by thirteen eye-arresting lime trees and four skinny but equally charming birches, rising up to almost 20 metres, of which 15 are now statutorily protected.
 The white birches were originally planted in the 60-s by bishop Ceslaus Sipovich (1914–1981) and Fr Alexander Nadson (1926-2015)— to remind them of their beloved motherland.